 Antibiotics

 Open sores or blisters are prone to infection.
-Make sure you don’t accidentally pop any blisters and pay attention to open areas.
+Make sure you don’t accidentally pop any blisters, and pay attention to open areas.
 Speak to your veterinarian and see if they recommend any antibiotics.
 This could be to prevent infection or help your chicken heal faster.
-You can add a layer of vaseline to large combs during the winter to prevent frostbite.
+You can add a layer of Vaseline to large combs during the winter to prevent frostbite.

 Infection or Dead Tissue